GregWaters/Golem/README.md

 # The `utility` module

 Mainly for internal use.
 This holds the base dynamic container that will serve as a basis for all other dynamic containers.
+It also provides preprocessor macros (see `OS_WINDOWS`, `OS_LINUX`, and `OS_MAC`) to determine the user's operating system and change the code accordingly.

+# The `endian` module

+If you do networking, you will already understand why this is here.
+This is an incredibly simple module that consists of only two functions that return true/false depending on your byte-ordering: `big()` and `little()`.
+They take no parameters and are both entirely constexpr.
+Eventually, this will be merged into a `system` module that contains system information and command functions.